Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 The PEP8 requirements results were: all right.

 ## Testing User Stories
-The most common path through the website for an anonymous user will be the Homepage and then search for a particular piece of clothing via the search bar or click on the button or one of the menu items to view multiple items on a page and scrolling through them.
+The most common path through the website for an anonymous user will be the homepage and then search for a particular piece of clothing via the search bar, click on the button or one of the menu items to view multiple items on a page and scrolling through them.
 Another frequent path would be from Homepage to the Register page.

 1. As an anonymous user, I want to be able to:
-*
+* view a list of products so that I can select some to purchase.
+* view individual product details so that I can identify the image, price, description, product rating,reviews and sizes.
+* view a specific category of products so that I can quickly find products I am interested in without going through all products.
+* easily view the total of my purchases so that I can avoid spending too much.
+* search for a product by name or description so that I can find a specific product I would like to purchase.
+* easily to what I have searched for and the number of results, so that I can quickly decide if the product I want is available.
+* easily select the size and quantity of a product when purchasing it so that I can ensure I do not accidentally select the wrong product, quantity or size.
+* view items in my basket to be purchased, so that I can identify all items I will receive along with the total cost of my purchase.
+* adjust the quantity of individual items in my basket so that I can easily make changes to my purchase before paying for the order.
+* easily enter my payment information so that I can checkout quickly with no hassels.
+* feel my personal and payment info is save and secure so that I can confidently provide the needed information to make a purchase.
+* view an order confirmation after checkout so that I can verify I have made no mistakes.
+* receive an email confirmation after checking out so that I can keep the confirmation of what I have purchased for my own records.

 The most common path for a registered user is from the homepage to the login page which leads to the profile page.